fabiouu/appvox/README.md

 import kotlinx.coroutines.runBlocking

 fun main() = runBlocking {
-    AppStore().reviews("333903271")
-        .take(100)
+    AppStore()
+        .reviews(
+            appId = "333903271",
+            sortType = RELEVANT,
+            region = UNITED_STATES
-        .collect { review ->
+        ).collect { review ->
             println(review.toString())
         }
 }
 ```

+#### Important
-App Store scraper is a high-level scraper implementation requesting reviews from 2 different sources:
+App Store scraper implementation requests reviews from 2 different data sources depending on SortType parameter value
-- Scraping apps.apple.com to return the whole review history of an app sorted by most relevant.
+- apps.apple.com: to return the whole review history of an app sorted by most relevant.
 Moreover, the scrapped endpoint return no more than 10 reviews by request (fixed size by Apple).
 This approach is limited if your goal is to stay up-to-date on the latest user reviews and do not include user app version.
 That's why the tool offer a second way of getting the most recent App Store reviews
-- Getting most recent reviews from Itunes RSS XML Feed.
+- Itunes RSS XML Feed.
 The JSON version of the Feed contains no review timestamp.
-The RSS Feed returns the 500 most recent reviews at most and include more metadata such as app version and like count
+The RSS Feed returns the 500 most recent reviews at most and include more metadata such as app version and like count while App Store reviews do not.

-Using both implementation is totally transparent for the user, just specify sortType to MOST_RECENT or MOST_RELEVANT to switch between the two methods
+Using both implementation is transparent for the user, just specify sortType to MOST_RECENT or MOST_RELEVANT to switch between the two methods

- Use default parameters to extract the 100 most recent English Twitter AppStore app reviews
+# How AppVox works?
+##  Architecture

-### Thread Safety
+## Thread Safety
 AppVox uses Kotlin Flows

-### Dependencies
+## Dependencies
-AppVox follow a minimal dependency approach where the only 3rd party JAR imported in your class path is the Jackson Kotlin module.
+AppVox follow a minimal dependency approach where the only 3rd party dependency imported in your class path is `jackson-module-kotlin`.
-Jackson is used to deserialize Google Play unstructured HTML-like array of data.
+Kotlin Serializationx library is, for the time being, not able to parse Google Play unstructured response.

+## Code Analysis
+The project is covered by Detekt static code analysis.

+## Testing
+The library is covered by a set of Unit and Integration Tests. `Wiremock` is used when tests are run locally to mock network request responses and speed-up development iteration.

+To deactivate HTTP requests mocking, TODO.

-### Roadmap
+# Roadmap
-The Roadmap and tasks in-progress of the project can be found in the upper "Projects" GitHub section
+Roadmap and tasks in-progress of the project can be found in the upper "Projects" GitHub section

+# Contributions

+# License